-Note: This is not an official guide and is intended to give you an general idea if you do or do not qualify for WIOA funding.
+Note: This is not an official guide and is intended to give you a general idea if you do or do not qualify for WIOA funding.
 Any final decision of qualification will be determined by a caseworker at your local Workforce Center.GET THE GUIDE

 The Workforce Center

 Your local Workforce Center is designed to help you get employed by offering a wide variety of services for anyone who needs them.
 This ranges from the basics of computer and internet access to career guidance and resume help.
-Some workforce centers will even help with child care services during your job search so you can attend training and interviews.
+Some workforce centers will even help with childcare services during your job search so you can attend training and interviews.